Organization and Function

 1.3.1 Process of decision making and identify decision making points

-Director, CMLRE is the decision making authority based on the rules and regulation as per GOI order.
+Director, CMLRE is Head of the Department and exercises financial powers delegated to him by the Ministry of Earth Sciences.
+He is the decision-making authority based on the rules and regulations as per the GOI order.

 1.3.2 Final decision making authority